bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Web-Developer-Resource-List-Part-4.md

 -   <span id="5332"><a href="https://github.com/peterpme/sub-in" class="markup--anchor markup--li-anchor">sub-in</a>: 🥙 A tiny (115B) find-and-replace utility for strings in Javascript</span>
 -   <span id="cc9c"><a href="https://github.com/zenozeng/color-hash" class="markup--anchor markup--li-anchor">color-hash</a>: Generate color based on the given string (using HSL color space and BKDRHash)</span>
 -   <span id="f973"><a href="https://github.com/zeit/title" class="markup--anchor markup--li-anchor">title</a>: A service for capitalizing your title properly</span>
--   <span id="8f05"><a href="https://github.com/aceakash/string-similarity" class="markup--anchor markup--li-anchor">string-similarity</a>: Finds degree of similarity between two strings, based on Dice’s Coefficient, which is mostly better than Levenshtein distance</span>
+-   <span id="8f05"><a href="https://github.com/aceakash/string-similarity" class="markup--anchor markup--li-anchor">string-similarity</a>: Finds degree of similarity between two strings, based on Dice's Coefficient, which is mostly better than Levenshtein distance</span>
 -   <span id="c64d"><a href="https://github.com/ericelliott/cuid" class="markup--anchor markup--li-anchor">cuid</a>: Collision-resistant ids optimized for horizontal scaling and performance</span>
 -   <span id="a404"><a href="https://github.com/lukeed/obj-str" class="markup--anchor markup--li-anchor">obj-str</a>: A tiny (96B) library for serializing Object values to Strings.
 Also serves as a faster & smaller drop-in replacement for the classnames module</span>
 -   <span id="6cf1"><a href="https://github.com/lukeed/clsx" class="markup--anchor markup--li-anchor">clsx</a>: A tiny (223B) utility for constructing className strings conditionally.
 Also serves as a faster & smaller drop-in replacement for the classnames module</span>